-De Quervain's tenosynovitis
+De Quervain's Tenosynovitis

-What is it?
+What is De Quervain's Tenosynovitis?

-Why does it occur?
+Why does De Quervain's Tenosynovitis occur?

-The exact cause is unknown, but can be due to activities that place significant amounts of pressure on the tendons surrounding the wrist, such as writing for long periods of time or working in a position that requires the repetitive movement of your thumb and wrist.
-It is thought to be secondary to a thickening and swelling of the retinaculum (a band of fascia holding tendons in place), and not an inflammation.
+The exact cause is unknown, but can be due to activities that place significant pressure on the tendons surrounding the wrist, such as writing for long periods of time or working in a position that requires the repetitive movement of your thumb and wrist.
+It is thought to be secondary to a thickening and swelling of the retinaculum (a band of tissue holding tendons in place), and not an inflammation.

 Pain and swelling at the base of the thumb are the most common symptoms.
 The pain can be be aggravated by certain thumb movements which involve the affected tendons.

-How is it diagnosed?
+How is De Quervain's Tenosynovitis diagnosed?